Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Don't limit employee feedback to a yearly one-on-one evaluation.
 Get in the habit of giving informal feedback consistently and scheduling stay interviews.

 Teams often have weak links.
-For example, some employees have workplace absenteeism issues, habitually show up late, or fail to turn in paperwork on time.
-Unfortunately, these employees tend to get away with their behavior.
+For example, some employees have workplace absenteeism issues.
+Or, they may habitually show up late, fail to turn in paperwork on time or routinely stir dissent in the office.

-Instead of confronting problematic employees, bosses sometimes take the easy way out and ignore the issue.
-They may think having a weak link is better than going through the replacement process.
+Instead of confronting problematic employees, leaders may choose to take the easy way out and ignore the issue.
+They may be uncomfortable with conflict and hope the issue goes away without their involvement.
+They may even think having a weak link is better than going through the process of terminating the employee and hiring a replacement.

-However, this sentiment is short-sighted.
-Every employee must be held to the same standards to avoid a toxic work culture, productivity losses and accusations of workplace favoritism.
+However, these sentiments are short-sighted.
+Every employee must be held to the same standards to avoid a toxic work culture, productivity losses and accusations of workplace nepotism.

-A micromanager takes an already complex project and turns it into chaos.
-Refusal to delegate tasks can stifle employee growth and make it impossible to reach goals.
+A micromanager can turn an already complex project into chaos.
+While hands-on leadership has its place, refusal to delegate tasks can stifle employee growth, reduce skills development and morale and make it impossible to reach goals.

-Excellent leaders foster a culture of empowered employees.
+Excellent leaders foster an empowered employee culture.
 Employees must feel ownership over their work and maintain control to produce creative ideas and remain productive.
 Trust your team to use their strengths to accomplish a project everyone can be proud of.

 Be clear about everyone’s responsibilities.
 Once you step back, the team might exceed your expectations.

 Making your way to the top takes work.
 But once you’re there, you can’t do your job alone.
-Treating every team member with respect and empathy is crucial.
+It’s crucial to treat every team member with respect and empathy.

-Participating in unprofessional behavior, such as gossiping, boasting about your pay, or making your employees feel guilty about putting family before work can quickly become bad boss behavior.
+Participating in unprofessional, disrespectful leadership behavior — such as gossiping, boasting about your pay or making your employees feel guilty about putting family before work — can quickly mark you as a bad boss.

-Bosses are held to a higher standard than their team.
+Bosses are held to a higher standard than their teams.
 They’re responsible for organizing workers and managing projects.
-Unfortunately, some bosses have messy desk syndrome, are frequently late, or lose track of essential documents.
+Unfortunately, some leaders have messy desk syndrome, are frequently late or lose track of essential documents.

 Leaders must take time for self-care and focus on personal and business organization.
 Bosses don’t have to be perfect.
 However, their teams should see them as prepared, on task and in touch.